• 📖 Cover

 Complete Max distance between any two points Tends to produce compact clusters

-Average Mean distance between all point pairs Compromise between single & complete
+Average Mean distance between all point pairs Compromise between single and complete

 Ward Increase in total within-cluster variance Most balanced, compact clusters